 Figure 1.
 An example of a BEC attack received (and blocked) by Cyren.

-While BEC attacks can sometimes involve malware, many utilize social engineering techniques.
+While BEC attacks can sometimes involve malware, most utilize social engineering techniques.
 Unfortunately, when social engineering is involved, antivirus, spam filters, and email whitelisting are ineffective.
 The most useful thing that you can do is decrease the time it takes to recognize and eliminate BEC emails in users’ mailboxes.
 Educate your employees but recognize and deploy inbox detection and response solutions to automate the detection and management of this threat—this is especially important for frontline staff who are the most likely to receive initial phishing attempts.
 Below are some strategies for self-protection that your business can employ:

-- Intrusion Detection System Rules: Flagging emails from sender domains that are similar to your company email or otherwise have indicators of spoofing can help alert users to possible threats.
+- Adaptive Warning Banners: Flagging emails from sender domains that are similar to your company email or otherwise have indicators of spoofing can help alert users to possible threats.

-- Email Rules: It’s important to also flag email communications where the “reply” e-mail address is different from the “from” email address that is shown.
+- Email Rules: It’s important to also flag email communications where the “reply” e-mail address is different from the “from” email address (Figure 1).

-- Color Coding: Color coding your virtual correspondence by making e-mails from employee/internal accounts one color and e-mails from non-employee/external accounts another is a simple way to help users spot basic BEC attempts.
+- Color Coding: Color coding your virtual correspondence by making emails from employee/internal accounts one color and e-mails from non-employee/external accounts another is a simple way to help users spot basic BEC attempts.

 - Careful Scrutiny: Deploy next generation detection solutions that continuously examine all email addresses, URLs, and spelling used in correspondences.
 Scammers typically use slight differences to trick the eye and gain your trust.
 Do not click anything in an unsolicited email or text message, especially when they are asking you to update or verify account information.
 You can also look up the company’s phone number on your own.
 You will want to make sure not to use the one a potential scammer is providing.
 Then, call that company to ask if the request is legitimate.

-- Online & Social Sharing: Be careful with the information you share online or on social media.
-Openly sharing things such as birthday dates can give a scammer the information they need to guess your passwords, or to answer your security questions.
+- Online & Social Sharing: Be careful with the information you share online and on social media.
+Openly sharing things such as birthday dates can give a scammer the information they need to guess your passwords or to answer your security questions.

 - Be Careful What You Download: Always be wary of email attachments forwarded to you.

-Phishing emails, and BEC in particular, are built to purposefully impersonate someone your users trust – tricking them into sending money, financial credentials, or other personal information.
+Phishing emails, and BEC attacks in particular, are built to purposefully impersonate someone your user’s trust – tricking them into sending money, financial credentials, or other personal information.
 Unfortunately, the sophistication of these attacks helps them to avoid perimeter detection.